 Allistair Covell is an award-winning British Contemporary Surface Designer with a background in fine art, printed textiles and fashion design.
 His unique and distinctive style extends across a variety of surfaces for the interior and fashion design industries, resulting in the creation of a strong and diverse portfolio of work.

-Allistair trained at the University of the Arts London, graduating in 2012 with a BA in Surface Design and prior to this he was awarded a Foundation Degree with Distinction in Fashion & Textile Design from the University of Bedfordshire.
-Both courses not only nurtured his natural talent for colour and pattern, but also granted him the freedom to challenge and push boundaries and develop his own style.
-Whilst at university Allistair interned at three prestigious London fashion houses, working with the fashion designers Matthew Williamson and Erdem, and the textile design icon Zandra Rhodes.
+Allistair trained at the University of the Arts London, graduating in 2012 with a BA (Hons) in Surface Design.
+Prior to his degree in London, Allistair was awarded a Foundation Degree with Distinction in Fashion & Textile Design from the University of Bedfordshire.
+Both courses nurtured his natural appreciation for colour and pattern and gave him freedom to challenge and push boundaries and develop his own style.
+Whilst at university Allistair interned at three prestigious London fashion houses, working with the fashion designers Matthew Williamson and Erdem, and alongside the textile design icon Zandra Rhodes.
 Since leaving university Allistair has worked on a variety of products and projects across the creative industries, continuously experimenting with different materials and surfaces to bridge the gap between textiles and fine art.

 Follow Allistair onInstagram and step into his world of colour and pattern, where new artworks and archive designs are added to his online portfolio every week.